rk-ramakrishna/Linux_Learnings/README.md

 28. A package manager is a fantastic, centralized, and secure way to manage the software of your operating system.
 But, as usual in Linux, there are many different package managers.

-29. RPM:
+29.  **RPM:** <br/>
 	 RPM is the acronym for Red Hat Package Manager and is obviously the one used by that distribution and its derivatives.
 	 It was also adopted by SUSE and Mandriva and thus their derivatives.
 It's the de facto official packaging system, and it's the one most frequently supported by corporate developers.
 These packages have the .rpm suffix.

 30. Some of the Linux distros that support this system are Red Hat, CentOS, Oracle Linux, Fedora, SUSE, OpenSUSE, Mageia, and PCLinuxOS.

-31.  dpkg:
+31.  **dpkg:**  <br/>
 	 The package management system created by Debian is called dpkg, and it is the second most used after rpm.
 The suffix of these packages is .deb.

-When corporate developers release a version of their software for Linux, they normally offered .rpm and .deb packages, and sometimes also the source.
+32. When corporate developers release a version of their software for Linux, they normally offered .rpm and .deb packages, and sometimes also the source.

-32. Some of the many distros that use this system are Debian, Ubuntu, Mint, and all of the Debian/Ubuntu derivatives.
+33. Some of the many distros that use this system are Debian, Ubuntu, Mint, and all of the Debian/Ubuntu derivatives.